 To help ensure that drivers of commercial vehicles stay drug and alcohol-free behind the wheel, the Federal Transportation Employee Testing Act requires motor carriers to establish rigorous drug and alcohol testing programs.

-The Drug and Alcohol Testing for CDL Drivers course discusses this requirement and how it affects transportation employees, reviews the testing process itself, what happens if a driver tests positive for a substance and how to get help for a drug or alcohol problem.
+The Drug and Alcohol Testing for CDL Drivers course discusses this requirement and how it affects transportation employees, reviews the testing process itself, what happens if a driver tests positive for a substance, how to get help for a drug or alcohol problem and oral fluids testing as a testing method.

 Created specifically to fulfill the DOT’s General Awareness training requirement, the DOT HAZMAT General Awareness course discusses the regulations and how they affect each stage of the transportation process, as well as what employees can do to help prevent HAZMAT incidents from occurring.